 - Campaign Execution – increased competition in B2B marketing has forced companies to engage in agile marketing strategies.
 This involves running multiple small campaigns per month.

-- Sales Enablement – you need to get the right content in the hands of the right people at the right time.
-The last mile plagues Sales and Marketing departments.
-The last mile is defined as the sales call.
-The moment of truth.
+- Product Marketing – you need to get the right content in the hands of the right people at the right time.
+The last mile (e.g. a key sales call) often plagues Marketing. it is the “moment of truth”.
 A lot of work goes into generating interest in the mind of a buyer and in securing an appointment.
 Then the sales call happens and the tools and talk track vary by rep. Leaving the last mile up to the sales reps to figure out will result in inconsistent, and ineffective, buyer experiences.
 This is one of the reasons rep revenue production varies greatly from rep to rep.

 - Have we developed the content needed to enable the sales team?

-- Have we packaged the sales enablement material into a playbook that is available to the sales team when they need it?
+- Have we packaged our support material into a playbook available to the sales team when they need it?